PTC Launches Petition Against AT&T’s Pornographic Content

 As HBO continues to disguise their debauchery under the cover of taking down these other series, know that these shows aren’t worth your praise or sixty minutes of your time.
 These pornographic shows aren’t worth your marriage, your internet fascinations or your children’s innocence.
 Any pollution of what God created to be good is plain sin.
 Some people in Hollywood are crafty and know how to make sinful things look appealing, but don’t fall for it.
 Keep your eyes focused forward on things that are true, beautiful and praiseworthy (Phil 3:14).

 For more Christian resources on how to stay media-wise, click here.Do you enjoy articles like this?
-Click here to become a monthly partner and receive a copy of OVERCOMER on DVD!
+Click here to become a monthly partner and receive 15 movies for free!